Proliferative Diabetic Retinopathycauses, symptom and treatments

 • Moderate nonproliferative diabetic retinopathy: In addition to microaneurysms, some of the blood vessels in the retina become blocked.

-• Severe nonproliferative diabetic retinopathy: Many more blood vessels become blocked, which can lead to the formation of new blood vessels in the retina.
+• Severe nonproliferative diabetic retinopathy: Many more blood vessels become blocked, which can form new blood vessels in the retina.

 • Proliferative diabetic retinopathy: In this advanced stage, new blood vessels grow on the retina’s surface and into the vitreous gel, the clear substance that fills the eye.
 These new blood vessels are fragile and can bleed, leading to vision loss or blindness.